Malathaat rallies in stretch to win Kentucky Oaks - WHIZ News

 Search Results returned $6.80 and $5.60, while Will’s Secret paid $9.60 to show.

-Malathaat’s victory provided an emotional lift for Shadwell Farm after owner Sheikh Hamdan bin Rashid Al Maktoum, the deputy prime minister of the United Arab Emirates, died on March 24 at age 75.
+Malathaat’s victory provided an emotional lift for Shadwell Stable after owner Sheikh Hamdan bin Rashid al Maktoum, the deputy prime minister of the United Arab Emirates, died in March at age 75.
+He is the brother of Sheikh Mohammed, the ruler of Dubai who owns early Kentucky Derby favorite Essential Quality and enters the Derby amid allegations that he has violated human rights and orchestrated the disappearance of his own daughter.

-The Lexington stable has enjoyed its share of success, winning the Eclipse Award as top owner in 2007, a year after Invasor earned won the Belmont Stakes on the way to Horse of the Year honors.
-The Oaks trophy adds to the late owner’s legacy.

 “Having Malathaat to step up and give him an Oaks win is more than we could ask for,” Shadwell vice president and general manager Rick Nichols said.